Every business needs to pursue meaningful purpose (telos) beyond the single objective of profit.

 I am reminded of another fable, this one less well known.
-He was most certainly just an apocryphal young lad, the product of a fertile imagination—Dr. Pille Bunnell’s I have always supposed, or perhaps that of Professor C.S. (“Buzz”) Holling.
-Regardless of his origins, the story of this small boy taught us, the latest crop of students at the UBC Institute for Animal Resource Ecology, something about systems and adaptive change.
-Thirty years later, that teaching still sticks with me, and the images on that slide roll remain implanted in my memory, lying almost dormant until recently, when unexpectedly, they helped make some sense of a global chaos.
+He was most certainly just an apocryphal young lad, the product of a fertile imagination (Dr. Pille Bunnell’s, I have always supposed, or perhaps that of Professor C.S.
+“Buzz” Holling).
+Regardless of its origins, this boy’s story taught us, the latest crop of students at the UBC Institute for Animal Resource Ecology, something about systems and adaptive change.
+Thirty years later, the lessons I learned still stick with me, and the images of that slide roll presentation remain implanted in my memory.
+Until recently, they lay almost dormant, when unexpectedly, they helped make some sense of a global chaos.

-Here’s what I remember: the small boy, carrying a fishing pole, skipped restlessly down a dusty lane, alert, his eyes scanning the ground for his quarry.
+A small boy carrying a fishing pole skipped restlessly down a dusty lane.
+Alert, his eyes scanned the ground for his quarry.
 Soon he spied it—the retreating head of a worm about to disappear down its hole, taking with it all hopes of attracting that dancing, shiny fish that had really inspired his journey.

-As the boy grasped hold of his prize, and pulled with all his might to extract the treasured earthworm from the ground, the artist revealed for us, frame by frame, that at the other end of the boy’s “earthworm” was located the body of a dragon, hidden in its lair under the ground over which our young hero so innocently walked.
+Quickly, the boy grasped hold of his prize, and pulled with all his might to extract the treasured earthworm from the ground.
+Once the boy had yanked on the worm, the artist revealed, frame-by-frame, that the other end of the boy’s “earthworm” was in fact the body of a dragon, hidden in its lair under the ground over which our young hero so innocently walked.
 Responding to the yank on the end of its wormlike quarry of a tail, the dragon’s head bolted from within its tunnel and poised itself menacingly, at the end of a long scaly neck, above the boy, whose ardent focus on worm gathering had kept his eye to the ground and left him quite blinded to the far more impactful existential reality of the fire-breathing dragon lurking above!

 We are at a unique point in time when the man-made rules of what we might call hierarchy, and its ambitions of human control and economic rationalism are meeting another more natural set of rules which comprise Panarchy, a lens through which we can understand both the limits and consequences of the fundamental tenets of modern commerce.